pantheon-systems/documentation/source/content/guides/multisite/06-search-replace.md

 ### For sites created _after_ August 1, 2023

 No additional configuration is needed for Subdirectory Multisite Search and Replace.
-Search and Replace will match the behavior of the platform’s Search and Replace for non-WPMS sites.
+Search and Replace will match the behavior of the platform’s Search and Replace for non-Multisite sites.

 If you wish to disable Multisite Search and Replace, alter your `pantheon.yml` file to include a `false` value for the `search_replace` parameter.